The Committee of Management of WGHC is its board of directors. Unlike most social landlords, all WGHC’s committee

 WGHC’s new financial year started on 1st April 2018.
-An update on the Committee’s work over the first quarter of the new year is published above.
+An update on the Committee’s work over the year is published above.
 The article below celebrates the awarding of the Employers in Voluntary Housing (EVH) Long Service Awards presented to 4 of our longest standing Committee Members in May 2017.

 West Granton Housing Co-op would not exist without the Committee of Management.
 Their dedication, conviction to making decisions in the best interests of tenants and the invaluable contribution of their own time are all critical to the success of WGHC.